How can we help you?

 Yes, you can bring your own sled.

-If you do not have a sled, you can rent a sled for 600 yen at the Ski Rental House located within the Restaurant Azalea.
+If you do not have a sled, you can rent a sled for 600 yen at the Ski Rental House located with in the Gozaisho Nature School.

 Stores at the base

 About Montbell Room Gozaisho Store